lipme/vue-svg-msa/README.md

 **resolution** allows the values 'sequence' (by default) and 'nt'.
 If "nt", the rendering quality would be better and hovering the mouse over a nucleotide gives access to its position in the sequence.

+**highlight-selection**: by default, if there are selected sequences, metadata on non selected sequences will appear with less opacity.
+If the highlight-selection property is set to
+'always', metadata  on non selected sequences will appear with less opacity even if there is no selected sequences.
+On the contrary, if the highlight-selection property is set to
+'never', metadata will appear always with the same opacity, whatever if the sequence is selected or not.

 ##Contributors

 LIPM Bioinfo Team